How to Build Trust in the Workplace and on Your Team With Delegation

 The employee may be likable and even work hard, but the work has problems.
-Now, you’re wondering if he or she can handle an important project.
+Now, you’re wondering if they can handle an important project.

 At its core, not wanting to delegate is an issue of trust.
 Can you trust this individual to get the job done?